Infineon/btsdk-docs/README.md

 # btsdk-docs
-[Documentation for the Cypress Bluetooth SDK](https://cypresssemiconductorco.github.io/btsdk-docs/BT-SDK/index.html).
-Click the link to open the docs.
+[Documentation for the Infineon AIROC&#8482; Bluetooth&#174; SDK (BTSDK)](https://infineon.github.io/btsdk-docs/BT-SDK/index.html).
+Click the link to browse the documentation.